Car-free adventures aroundTorquayDevon

 - Anyone trying to drive to Greenway has to pre-book a parking slot; it’s much more fun to use green ways to get to Greenway.
 You can get there by steam railway or sail from Dartmouth or take the wooden ferry from Dittisham.

 - The pretty town of Paignton is five minutes by train or fifteen by bus (12 and 122) from Torquay.
 Catch a steam train from Paignton to the request halt at Greenway, where there’s a shuttle bus or half hour walk through the woods.
-The steam railway links into some fabulous train-boat-bus itineraries that mean the adventure could last all day.
+The steam railway links into some fabulous train-boat-bus itineraries that mean the adventure could easily last all day.

 2. Take the Land Train to Torre Abbey

 There are several easy ways to get to this monastery-turned-art gallery in subtropical gardens backed by sand and sea.
+And it’s a great place to get coffee and cake if you need to wait for a train.

 - Torre Abbey is a three-minute stroll from Torquay’s train station and several seafront buses stop nearby, between Abbey Meadows and the long sandy beach.